-Codeship Basic builds run on shared virtual machines with tooling preinstalled.
-A user can install any package that they need via the project’s setup commands, but may not install anything that requires
+CodeShip Basic builds run on shared virtual machines with tooling preinstalled.
+A user can install any package that they need via the project’s setup commands, including anything that requires

 sudo or root access.

-As an example if your project has a CLI that is required to be installed for the tool’s commands to execute, you will need to install the CLI (without
+As an example if your project has a CLI that is required to be installed for the tool’s commands to execute, you will need to install the CLI (potentially using